Which Refinancing Option is Best for You?

 Is your refinance goal mainly to "cash out" some home equity?
 Maybe you're dreaming of a cruise; you need to pay tuition for your college-bound child; or you are updating your kitchen.
 So you'll want to get a loan above the balance remaining on your current mortgage.So you You'll be looking for a loan for more than the remaining balance with your present mortgage loan in this case.
 However, if your mortgage rate is high now and you've held it for quite a few years, you could be able to achieve your goals without a rise in your mortgage payment.

-Perhaps you want to cash out some of the equity (cash out) to use toward other debt.
-If you have built up some home equity, paying toward other debt with higher interest that your home loan (credit cards or home equity loans, for example) might be able to save you a lot of cash every month.
+Do you hold other debt, perhaps with high interest, that you need to consolidate?
+If you have enough equity, taking care of other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) might help save you a lot of money every month.

 Are you hoping to fatten your equity faster, and pay your mortgage off sooner?
 If this is your hope, the refinance can move you to a mortgage program with a short, for example: a 15 year loan.
 You will be paying less interest and increasing your home equity more quickly, even though your payments will usually be more than you have been paying.
 However, if you've held your existing 30 year mortgage for a long time and the loan balance is relatively low, you might be able to do this without increasing your mortgage payment — it's even possible to save!
 To help you determine your options and the multiple benefits in refinancing, please call us at (718) 477-4405.
 We are here to help you reach your goals!